Liriomyza eupatoriella

 Habitat

 Found in supporting its plants, including moist meadows, woodland edges, and disturbed areas where Eupatorium and related Asteraceae occur.
-The species requires living leaf tissue for larval development, limiting its distribution to areas with active host growth.
+The species requires living leaf tissue for larval development, limiting its distribution to areas with active host plant growth.

 Distribution